 By contrast, the CRM market saw explosive growth in the 1990s.

 Why?
 Because lead or prospect management—unlike contract management—didn’t depend on digitizing documents or signatures.
 It didn’t require that your customer use email or sign a document electronically.
 It was a one-sided system, rather than a transactional or two-party system: all it required was that your salesperson enter prospect details and interactions into your systems.

-That’s why, in the 1990s and through the 2000s, companies could rely on CRM in a way that they could never rely on contract management tools or CLM—the information in the CRM was generally accurate and up-to-date, while information couldn’t even be entered into contract systems until contracts were finalized by both sides and signed.
+That’s why, in the 1990s and through the 2000s, companies could rely on CRM in a way that they could never rely on CLM tools—the information in the CRM was generally accurate and up-to-date, while information couldn’t even be entered into contract systems until contracts were finalized by both sides and signed.
 The same was true of Enterprise Resource Planning (ERP) systems, which were (and are) the systems Procurement teams use to keep track of purchases.

 In other words, key parts of the contract process could not live in contract management tools, while CRMs and ERPs didn’t face the same barriers.

-As a result, CRMs and ERPs flourished while contract management software saw modest growth in these decades.
+As a result, CRMs and ERPs flourished while CLM software saw modest growth in these decades.

 In the 2010s, Software-as-a-Service (SaaS) became the norm.
 In this model of software delivery, companies purchased subscriptions to software rather than perpetual licenses.
 In return, they could expect continuous product development and product support.